KyleSmith0905/UnicusBot/README.md

+# Be Aware:
+This was my first time ever using Git and one of my first time programming.
+Please ignore the bad commit messages, bad file management, and other bad code.
+Take a look at my newer projects!

 # Unicus Bot
 Unicus is a Discord bot for Domicile, the Discord server.
 Link to the Discord Server: https://discord.gg/rZaSGqRQ4C.
 This server has aspects of economy and roleplaying but can also serve as entertainment with amazing Discord bot games.